Noaaan/MythicMetals/README.md

 Shadowclaimer, for creating Metallurgy in the first place.
 My friend SnifferProduct, who helped in designing the first iteration of tool stats.
 My friend Revanitez, drakath9 and realspectr3x who contributed to the assets of the mod.
+LordDeatHunter, for his helpful scripts and direct contributions to the mod.
 And a final thanks to the Fabric Project Discord, who have all been very nice and helpful while developing this mod.

 ### Translations
 These people have helped translating the mod into different languages.
 Thank you to: